 The Kimani Tru series, books about African-American urban teens, now has many imitators.

-Almost everybody knows of Milton's Paradise Lost.
+Almost everybody knows of John Milton's Paradise Lost.
 What many people don't know is that Dutch writer Joost van den Vondel published De Lucifer, a play with the same basic plot, roughly four years before Milton even started writing his poem.
 While it's doubtful that Milton knew enough Dutch to fully understand the play, it's no stretch to say that he was inspired by the premise.
 A shorter, anglo-saxon poem based on the same themes seems to be an actual blueprint of Milton's poem.

 R.L.
 Stine's success with Goosebumps led to dozens of similarly named series being published including Bone Chillers, Deadtime Stories, Shivers, Spinetinglers, Spooksville, and Strange Matter.
 And Galaxy of Fear is pretty clearly taking inspiration from Goosebumps, though the books follow one set of protagonists for the whole series and have a clear arc.
 Subject matter is largely the same, the kids are around the same age, there are constant Cliffhangers and Pseudo Crisis chapter endings...